epicollect/epi-collect/PRIVACY.md

 Data visibility is the ability of the user to see the [structure](./CONTACT_TRACING_DATASET_FORMAT.md) and content of their data.

 ## What is control?
-Data control is the ability to decide the lifecycle of their data.
+Data control is the freedom to decide the lifecycle of their data.
 Should data exist, or should it not?
 When a researcher is approved, should data be used, or should it be withheld?

 ## What stages are there?